jsdelivr/jsdelivr/Terms of Use.md

 ## 5. Soft Limits and Recommendations (jsDelivr CDN)

-These limits are not automatically enforced by Volentio JSD, but you agree not to exceed them.
+These limits are not automatically enforced by us, but you agree not to exceed them.

-1. For projects using Volentio JSD’s GitHub proxy:
+1. For projects using our GitHub proxy:
    - We recommend that the number of actively accessed files per repository does not exceed 10 000.
 If you have considerably more files, a custom proxy endpoint for your project may be a better fit.
    - The soft limit for the number of files per repository is 100 000.